-You’ve left the hospital and traveled home with baby, who is now dependent on you for everything - food, feeding and love.
-Prior to giving birth you likely read tons of articles and books on how to care for a newborn and how to be the perfect new parent, but reality is far different from the planning process.
+You’ve left the hospital and traveled home with the baby, who is now dependent on you for everything - food, feeding, and love.
+Prior to giving birth you likely read tons of articles and books on how to care for a newborn and how to be the perfect new parent, but the reality is far different from the planning process.
 No new parent is a perfect parent from the start.
 Take your time and adjust to parenthood just as your newborn is adjusting to you.

 Your Baby’s Development

-For the past 40 weeks baby has been curled up tight inside your womb.
+For the past 40 weeks, the baby has been curled up tight inside your womb.
 It takes some time for him to stretch out his legs and arms, so he will appear slightly scrunched for a while.
 You can expect him to reach his true length by around the 6th month.

 Your Baby’s Food

 Feeding baby is a personal choice for new mothers.
 Breast milk contains crucial antibodies, vitamins, nutrients and fat your newborn needs to develop and grow.
-Your body starts producing breast milk prior to child birth, but milk production quickly speeds up after birth.
+Your body starts producing breast milk prior to childbirth, but milk production quickly speeds up after birth.
 You will notice the first milk is thick and yellow - this is colostrum.
 Colostrum is rich in antibodies and protein.
 This milk is soon replaced with your regular breast milk.

 You may notice tenderness and swelling of the breasts after the first two to three days of breastfeeding.
 This is known as engorgement and it is completely natural.
-Your breasts are producing tons of milk for baby because the glands have no idea how much baby needs.
-With regular breastfeeding the mammary glands “learn” the correct amount of breast milk to produce and engorgement passes.
+Your breasts are producing tons of milk for the baby because the glands have no idea how much baby needs.
+With regular breastfeeding, the mammary glands “learn” the correct amount of breast milk to produce and engorgement passes.

 If you choose to feed baby infant formula there are plenty of fantastic brands on the market to choose from.
 Talk with your pediatrician about the best infant formula for your baby.
 Your baby may start off drinking just one to two ounces at each feeding, but the amount will increase as baby ages.